stfc/dl_timer/README.md

 # README #

 This is the README for the dl_timer library.
 The package aims to provide a simple, lightweight and portable timing API.
+It supports both shared- memory (OpenMP) and distributed memory (MPI) parallelism.
+However, mixed-mode/hybrid parallelism is not yet supported.

-By default the library configured to use the OpenMP timing routine (as that has consistently good resolution) so you'll need to at least link against OpenMP.
+By default the library is configured to use the OpenMP timing routine (as that has consistently good resolution) so you'll need to at least link against OpenMP.
 You can change it to use the intrinsic Fortran timer or the Intel RDTSC processor counter.